2024

 Ramon Jiménez and Joan Leon

-In 2018, for the first time, the Shakespeare Oxford Fellowship presented joint Oxfordian of the Year awards to husband and wife Ramon Jiménez and Joan Leon.
-Leon served many years on the SOF Board of Trustees.
-Jiménez (also a former Trustee) has published much important Oxfordian research.2017
+In 2018, for the first time, the SOF presented joint Oxfordian of the Year awards to husband and wife Ramon Jiménez and Joan Leon.
+Leon served many years on the Board of Trustees.
+Jiménez (also a former Trustee) has published many acclaimed works of Oxfordian research.

 Hank Whittemore

-New York actor-writer-researcher Hank Whittemore, a long-time Oxfordian, was feted for his overall work in the field of authorship studies and especially for his 2016 book, 100 Reasons Shake-speare Was the Earl of Oxford.2016
+New York actor, author, film documentarian, and researcher Hank Whittemore was honored for his overall work on the Shakespeare authorship question, and especially his 2016 book, 100 Reasons Shake-speare Was the Earl of Oxford.

 Tom Regnier

-The late Tom Regnier was a greatly admired attorney, scholar, and lecturer on Shakespeare and the law.
-He played a crucial role in unifying the American Oxfordian movement in 2013.
-As SOF President (2014–18), among many advances, he renovated the SOF website and overall online presence.2015
+The late Tom Regnier was a greatly admired attorney, scholar, and lecturer on Shakespeare, law, and the authorship question.
+He played a crucial role in unifying the American Oxfordian movement in 2013 and served four transformative years (2014–18) as SOF President.

 Alexander Waugh

-Alexander Waugh, acclaimed author of books in several fields, is a powerful advocate of the Oxfordian theory of Shakespeare authorship.
-Among many contributions, he has debated the issue on Fleet Street and cast new light on the phrase "Sweet Swan of Avon" in the First Folio.2014
+The late Alexander Waugh, an acclaimed author in several fields, was a powerful advocate of the Oxfordian theory of Shakespeare authorship.
+Among countless contributions, he debated the issue on Fleet Street and cast new light on the phrase "Sweet Swan of Avon" in the First Folio.

 Alex McNeil